Skip to main content

 How to Calculate Surrender Value?

-The method of calculating is based on the basis of whether it is a special or guaranteed surrender value.
+The method of calculation of surrender value depends on whether it is a special or guaranteed surrender value.

-2. Special Surrender Value Formula = (Paid-up value + Accrued Bonuses ) X Special Surrender Value Factor.
+• Special Surrender Value Formula = (Paid-up value + Accrued Bonuses )* Special Surrender Value Factor

 When Should You Consider Surrendering Your Policy?

-You should make the decision to surrender a policy carefully because this move can affect your financial protection and insurance coverage.
+You should carefully consider whether to surrender a policy, as this move can affect your financial protection and insurance coverage.

-• Impact on Life Cover and Long-Term Goals: When you surrender the policy, the cover under the insurance is lost, and this might expose your family to the risk of being economically uncomfortable and jeopardise your long-term financial planning.
+• Impact on Life Cover and Long-Term Goals: When you surrender the policy, the cover under the policy is lost, which might leave your family at risk of financial hardship and jeopardise your long-term financial planning

 Tax Implications of Surrendering a Life Insurance Policy